 “It’s really why I never partied with the other students,” says Chastain.
 “There was a bar called Malarkeys that almost everyone would go to.
 I probably went twice in three years.
 In fact, I’ve never really been wasted.
 I’m not a fun person.”

 ‘Chastain was so fearful of failure that she gave up a social life to focus on schoolwork and acting.
 She’d dreamed of becoming an actress since early childhood, but was never encouraged by the adults in her life—a lack of support that still stings today.’

 “I knew I wanted to be an actor.
 That was it for me.
 But whenever I would say that to an adult, they would be like, ‘Oh yeah?
 Well I wanted to be a ballerina.’
 It’s kind of sad that we crush children’s dreams in this way.
 Now if someone tells me something which I feel is impossible, I just say, ‘Go for it.’”

-In other interviews, Chastain has talked about her high sensitivity – a personality trait shared with many other gifted performers.
+In other interviews, Chastain has talked more about her qualities – like being a “loner” – that indicate introversion and high sensitivity – personality traits shared with many other gifted performers.

 “I was the girl who cut school to go to the park, and the other kids would be smoking and drinking and I’d be reading Shakespeare.”

 “I’m very sensitive in real life.
 I cannot not cry if someone around me is crying…even if it’s not appropriate.
 I have that thing in me, a weakness or sensitivity.”

 Psychologist Elaine Aron, PhD says that highly sensitive people “do cry more readily than others.
 It was a strong finding in our research.”